MicrosoftDocs/powerbi-docs/powerbi-docs/service-govus-overview.md

 ---
-title: Power BI for US Government customers - Overview
+title: Power BI for US government customers - Overview
-description: US Government customers can add a Power BI Pro subscription to their Microsoft 365 government plan.
+description: US government customers can add a Power BI Pro subscription to their Microsoft 365 government plan.
 Learn how to sign up and review feature availability in this service description.
 author: kfollis
 ms.reviewer: ''